Solution-Phase-Chemistry/ReduceScatt/paramDict_details.md

     'useAzav_std'  : False, #False, 'percent', 'WAve'; if False, no azav_sqr processing, if 'percent', only use percent filter, if 'Wave' then use it to calculate weighted averages throughout
     'azav_percent_filter' : 50, # if useAzav_std='percent' or 'WAve', use azav_std as filter, reject bins where std is > this percent of bin mean value

-    'ipm'    : 4, # select ipm to use
+    'ipm'    : 4, # select ipm to use as upstream I0; at XCS use ipm 4 or 5
-    'corr_filter' : True, #whether to filter based on Iscat/ipm correlation 'corr_threshold': .03 , #threshold for correlation filter, threshold is fractional residual limit (eg. 0.03 means residuals should be <= 0.03 of the value to be kept)
+    'corr_filter' : True, #whether to filter based on Iscat/ipm correlation (True or False) 'corr_threshold': .03 , #threshold for correlation filter, threshold is fractional residual limit (eg. 0.03 means residuals should be <= 0.03 of the value to be kept)
     'ipm_filter' : (10000,None), #set limits for ipm intensity
     'Iscat_threshold'  : 100, #lower limit for Iscat